fauna/fauna-shell/README.md

 See [Commands](#commands) for a list of commands and help on their usage.

-# Technical Requirements
+# Requirements

-In order to use Fauna Shell, you must have Node.js version >= 16 installed.
+To use Fauna Shell, you must have Node.js v20.x or later.

 # Shell